GabeScott/standard-works-vault/General Conference/1990 April - Rise to a Larger Vision of the Work.md

 I recall that when I was a boy I raised a question with my father, who was my stake president, concerning the expenditure of Church funds.
 He reminded me that mine is the God-given obligation to pay my tithes and offerings.
 When I do so, that which I give is no longer mine.
 It belongs to the Lord to whom I consecrate it.
 What the authorities of the Church do with it need not concern me.
 They are answerable to the Lord, who will require an accounting at their hands.

 Great is the trust, tremendous is the responsibility.
 I deplore waste.
 I deplore extravagance.
 I value thrift.
 I believe in prudence and conservatism.
 I believe, and I have always believed, as far back as I can remember, that tithing is the Lord’s law of finance.
-In a revelation given on 8 July 1838, He indicated that His saints “shall pay one-tenth of all their interest annually; and this shall be a standing law unto them forever, for my holy priesthood, saith the Lord.”
-(D&C 119:4.)
+In a revelation given on 8 July 1838, He indicated that His saints “shall pay one-tenth of all their interest annually; and this shall be a standing law unto them forever, for my holy priesthood, saith the Lord.” ([[D&C 119.4|D&C 119:4]].)

-The Brethren have interpreted the word interest to mean income.
+The Brethren have interpreted the word *interest* to mean income.
 Beyond that they have not given interpretation.

 On the same day in which this revelation was given, the Lord established the system under which the tithes should be disbursed.
 He said: “Verily, thus saith the Lord, the time is now come, that it shall be disposed of by a council, composed of the First Presidency of my Church, and of the bishop and his council, and by my high council; and by mine own voice unto them, saith the Lord.
 Even so.
-Amen.”
-(D&C 120.)
+Amen.” ([[D&C 120.1|D&C 120]].)

 That same system obtains and governs today as was prescribed when the revelation was first given.
 Each Tuesday of the year, with the exception of one or two Tuesdays during the Christmas season, the Appropriations Committee meets.
 This is comprised of the First Presidency, representatives of the Council of the Twelve, and the Presiding Bishopric.
 This committee essentially becomes an executive committee of the Council on the Disposition of the Tithes—which includes the First Presidency and all of the Twelve, who are sustained as prophets, seers, and revelators, together with the Presiding Bishopric—and which Council meets at scheduled times during the year.